Fizeri-Csharp/SQLite-Tool/README.md

-# SQLite Tool for Unity
+# SQLite Tool

-**Effortless SQLite Database Management Inside Unity**
+**Customizable Unity Application**

-Take full control of your local data with this intuitive SQLite management tool designed for Unity developers.
-Whether you’re building games, apps, or prototypes, manage your database seamlessly without writing complex SQL code.
+This is a fully customizable Unity application built as a project template.
+Users can **download the source, modify, and adapt it** to create their own version of the app.
+Perfect for learning, prototyping, or as a base for your own projects.

 ## Key Features
-- ✅ **Easy Integration** – Plug and play with any Unity project
+- ✅ **Fully Customizable** – Modify the app’s UI, features, and logic to fit your needs
-- ✅ **Full CRUD Support** – Create, Read, Update, Delete tables and records effortlessly
+- ✅ **Ready-to-Use Project** – Just open in Unity and start editing
-- ✅ **Visual Interface** – Navigate and edit your database with a user-friendly UI
+- ✅ **SQLite Integration** – Built-in database support for saving and managing data
-- ✅ **Lightweight & Efficient** – Minimal impact on project performance
+- ✅ **Lightweight & Efficient** – Minimal setup required
-- ✅ **Ready for Prototypes & Production** – Ideal for both quick testing and final products
+- ✅ **Perfect for Learning or Prototyping** – A great starting point for your own apps

 ## Demo Video
 🎬 Watch the demo: https://youtu.be/jXqnqvjvCUE

 ## Getting Started
 1. Clone or download this repository.
-2. Open the Unity project.
+2. Open the project in Unity.
-3. Start using the SQLite Tool from the provided interface.
+3. Start customizing the app: change UI, add features, or integrate it into your own project.